richorama/msuk/readme.md

 * [Browse code samples](https://learn.microsoft.com/en-GB/samples/browse/?products=azure) - Get started with Microsoft developer tools and technologies.
 Explore our samples and discover the things you can build.

+* [Azure developer documentation](https://learn.microsoft.com/en-GB/azure/developer/) - Find the languages and tools you need to develop on Azure.

 ---

 ## Connect